Moss & Co is 33 this January.

 In the beginning

-The skills and attitudes I learnt there from the great and sadly missed Brian Raymond, from the barristers of the friendly and tiny anti-establishment Farrer’s Buildings (later to become 2 Garden Court and then the now hyper-establishment Garden Court Chambers) informed the way Narinder and my firm developed once we struck out on our own in 1993.
+I was at Bindman’s for fifteen years.
+It was there that I developed my legal skills and attitudes from the talented and greatly missed Brian Raymond, and from the friendly anti-establishment barristers at Farrer’s Buildings, (later to become the hyper-establishment, less friendly, Garden Court Chambers).
+It was this background which informed the way our firm developed once we struck out on our own in 1993.

-That’s it, just the two of us and some telephones, working out of one floor in a dilapidated, but elegant building in Hackney.
-It had previously been occupied by money lenders and our chance of rising from the dead was much improved by the fact that my office door for a while bore the name of Lionel Lazarus.
+That’s it, just the two of us and some telephones, working out of one floor in a dilapidated, but elegant Geogian building in Hackney.
+It had previously been occupied by money lenders and our chance of rising from the dead, of surviving as buisness, was much improved by the fact that for a while my office door bore the name of Lionel Lazarus.

 Adversity

 The practice however was sound.
 Good lawyering attracted good quality work.
 We were not on the duty schemes.
-Narinder’s housing practice thrived on the skills she had learnt working at Bindman’s with Nick Madge, now I understand retired.
+Narinder’s housing practice thrived on the skills she had learnt working at Bindman’s and later on her own account at Clinton Davis round the corner from our new venture.

 We were ambitious.
-The control of solicitors doing legal aid work through franchising and later a Specialist Quality Mark had just been introduced but contracting was far in the future.
+The control of solicitors doing legal aid work through franchising and later a Specialist Quality Mark had just been introduced.
+The current contracting model was far in the future.
 We wanted to get our firm into the mainstream of legal London, into WC1 or WC2 and so to develop the practice.
-We had no money worries.
-We had a “no overdraft, no charge on our home”, rule and so all expenses had to be met out of income or our own money.
+We had no money worries as we had a “no overdraft, no charge on our home”, rule and so all expenses had to be met out of income or our own money.

 The Strand office